fuczak/writing-prompts/README.md

 * ~~Add ```lastUpdated``` prop to prompt and story mongoDB models~~
 * ~~When voting on prompt/story update the ```lastUpdated``` field~~
 * ~~Limit ```hotScore``` evaluation to only ```x``` number of ```lastUpdated``` prompts~~
+* ~~Deleting prompts as in removing any linke between the prompt and it's author~~
-* Editing and deleting prompts/stories
+* Editing and deleting stories
 * Update profile view to show user's upvoted and created stories/prompts
 * ~~Voting on prompt/story should add it's id to user's likes array~~
 * Make markdown optional/display cheatsheet/incorporate GFM